mediastream/.github/android/README.md

         maven { url = uri("https://npaw.jfrog.io/artifactory/youbora/") }
 ```

-You can see fully file on the examples in this documents.
+You can see fully file on the examples in this document.

 ### Basic Implementation